 Make a large drawing of a person's body.
-If you have sheets of paper that are as large as a person, one person lie down on the paper while another person traces their outline.
+Have one person lie down on the paper while another person traces their outline.
 Next, tape or tack the drawing to a wall so everyone can see it.
 If you want, make two drawings-one for the front of the body and one for the back of the body.